Skip to Main Content

 Kendra Levin, Editorial Director

-Kendra Levin joined Simon & Schuster as Editorial Director of Books for Young Readers in 2019.
-She began her career at Scholastic, then spent fourteen years at Viking Children’s Books, an imprint of Penguin Young Readers, where she edited a wide range of children’s literature including the National Book Award longlisted New York Times bestseller SHOUT by Laurie Halse Anderson, New York Times bestsellers Girls Who Code by Reshma Saujani and Rebel of the Sands by Alwyn Hamilton, Indie Bestsellers Lovely War by Julie Berry and Orphan Monster Spy by Matt Killeen, and many others.
-Her books have received such awards as the Printz Honor (The Passion of Dolssa by Julie Berry), the Theodor Seuss Geisel Award (Don’t Throw It to Mo! by David A. Adler), the Society of Illustrators Gold Medal (The Lost House by B.B.
-Cronin), and more.
+Kendra Levin is the Editorial Director of Simon & Schuster Books for Young Readers, where she supervises a team of eight editors and edits award-winning and bestselling authors.
+Before joining Simon & Schuster in 2019, she spent fourteen years at Viking Children’s Books, an imprint of Penguin Young Readers, where she edited a wide range of children’s literature.
+Her books have received awards such as the Printz Honor, the Theodor Seuss Geisel Award, finalist for the Morris Award, the Society of Illustrators Gold Medal, and New York Times/NYPL Best Illustrated, among others.
 She is drawn to editing books for all ages that empower young people and that transport readers deep into an under-explored world, subculture, mythology, or time period.
 She loves form-challenging fiction of all genres, and has a weakness for stories of true love and for puns—the worse, the better.
-A regular contributor to Psychology Today, Kendra has been moonlighting as a certified life coach since 2008 and is the author of self-help book The Hero Is You.
+A semi-regular contributor to Psychology Today,Kendra has been moonlighting as a certified life coach for over a decade and is the author of self-help book The Hero Is You.
 Visit her at KendraCoaching.com, follow her @KendraLevin, and see a complete roster of the books she’s edited here.

-Krista Vitola, Senior Editor
+Krista Vitola, Executive Editor

 Nicole Ellul, Senior Editor